-If you are going to place your condo unit in the name of a registered Thai company, then you will have to speak to property lawyer in Thailand about it as there are tax implications to this as living in the unit is viewed as a financial benefit which you would have to pay taxes on as it is viewed as a fringe benefit.
+If you are going to place your condo unit in the name of a registered Thai company, then you will have to speak to a property lawyer in Thailand about it as there are tax implications to this as living in the unit is viewed as a financial benefit which you would have to pay taxes on as it is viewed as a fringe benefit.

 The 49% holding is checked by the Land Department to ensure that the building and the units comply with the laws of Thailand.
-Note that should you be buying offplan then you will have to tell the developer before purchase or deposit that the unit will fall under the foreign quota of the building.
+Note that should you be buying off-plan then you will have to tell the developer before purchase or deposit that the unit will fall under the foreign quota of the building.
 They will then check the quota of the development to ensure that it is 49% and lower.
-If you are not aware the money to purchase the condo from come from abroad by telegraphic transfer.
+If you are not aware the money to purchase the condo comes from abroad by telegraphic transfer.

-You can see the article on buying property in Thailand on this website.
+You can see the article on buying a property in Thailand on this website.
 The only people who are excluded from this would be those with permanent residency however it is best to check with a property lawyer about this as the laws do change quickly.
 You can see from that article the procedures that need to be followed with the money transfer.

-As a foreigner with a non-resident bank account you can ask about paying with Thai baht with or without a foreign currency bank account in Thailand.
-Usually the withdrawal slip as well as a bank certificate showing that the money came from that account and the withdrawal was to buy the condo unit and this can be viewed as sufficient by the Land Department.
+As a foreigner with a non-resident bank account, you can ask about paying with Thai baht with or without a foreign currency bank account in Thailand.
+Usually, the withdrawal slip, as well as a bank certificate showing that the money came from that account and the withdrawal, was to buy the condo unit and this can be viewed as sufficient by the Land Department.
 You will need to speak to a property lawyer in Thailand about this.

 Foreigners in Thailand with a Thai spouse who are buying a condo jointly (in both their names) must comply with foreign ownership regulations and transfer all funds to purchase a condo from overseas.
 Foreigners have Foreigners with Permanent Resident status do not need to transfer funds from overseas when it comes to condo ownership in Thailand.

-Note also that the title deed must have the owners name on the title deed.
+Note also that the title deed must have the owner’s name on the title deed.
 The title deed in Thailand will state the size of the unit which includes balconies but excludes common areas as well as the support columns.
 Many condo units include a car park in the title deed.
 There are two ways this is listed.
 It would either be the exact location of the car park or just use of car park spaces.

 Speak to a property lawyer in Thailand when dealing in property or any real estate in Thailand about condo ownership in Thailand.

-Dont forget to see the other property issues in Thailand before you buy.
+Don’t forget to see the other property issues in Thailand before you buy.
 Consider the issue of land ownership in Thailand as this is a common question.
 If you are looking at Thailand with your eye on property investment then read further.
-There is also usually the confusion with regards to title deeds in Thailand as the Thai measurement system is different.
-Finally consider the conveyancing fees or transfer fees which you will see more under condominium transfer fees which is also very important.
+There is also usually confusion with regards to title deeds in Thailand as the Thai measurement system is different.
+Finally, consider the conveyancing fees or transfer fees which you will see more under condominium transfer fees which is also very important.